PeterNaydenov/shortcuts/README.md

 ## Shortcut Description Rules
 The shortcuts definition includes a context name and a set of rules(object).
 The rules are a set of key-value pairs.
-The key is a shortcut name and the value is a function or array of functions, to be executed when the shortcut is triggered (action function).
+The key contains a plugin name and a shortcut name and the value is a function or array of functions, to be executed when the shortcut is triggered (action function).

 ### Per-Context Plugin Setup (Preferred Method)
 Every plugin supports a `setup` event (e.g., `key:setup`, `click:setup`, `hover:setup`, `scroll:setup`) that allows you to configure plugin settings specifically for that context.
 This is the **preferred method** for customizing plugins as it provides: